jenniferlu717/Bracken/README.md

 ## Hard Bracken Installation:
     cd src/ && make
     Add bracken/bracken-build and scripts in src/ to your PATH

+# Bracken 2.5.3 Changes
+Bracken 2.5.3 has small changes in options to allow for non-traditional abundance estimation (e.g. S1, G1, K7) and allows specification for naming the kraken-style report with bracken read counts.

 # Bracken 2.5 Changes
 Bracken 2.5 has a 30x faster build-time.
 Previously, 1 million